-Our brain injury rehabilitation program in St. Louis offers comprehensive care to address physical dysfunction, cognitive impairments, and behavioral issues.
+Our brain injury rehabilitation program in Oklahoma City offers comprehensive care to address physical dysfunction, cognitive impairments, and behavioral issues.
 Our therapists have specialized skills and training designed to help them recognize the unique needs of brain-injured individuals and provide consistent and structured rehabilitation.

 Our facility offers an electronically secured and video-monitored rehabilitation unit to provide our patients with a secure and safe environment.
 The unit is equipped with a low-stimulation dayroom to allow individuals to receive three hours of therapy, five days a week.
 To help patients regain the most function possible after a brain injury, our therapists work with each patient on an individual basis.
 They implement a therapy plan designed to maximize potential and complement medical interventions by adhering to an interdisciplinary team-based approach to care.